Last Updated: Sep 26, 2024 Views: 383

-Complex queries can be carried out with the syntax provided by Lucene's text search engine.
-These queries can be set in the first (top) search box, like this:
+Complex queries can be carried out with the syntax provided by Solr text search engine in the main search box on the PRISM home page.

 Phrase searching